exurd/roblox-discovery/README.md

 ## Items that should be considered when creating the `-items` repo
-*Mostly for me, but can be useful for others*
 -   Every asset in the [Roblox Set Archive](https://sets.pizzaboxer.xyz/) (PostgreSQL dump is available.)
 -   Every Roblox-related ID from ArchiveTeam's crawl of the [Roblox Forums](https://archive.org/details/archiveteam_roblox).
     -   *Don't have access to this, so it would be nice for someone at AT to help out.
 Just be wary of Roblox's old URL formats...*